 It is possible to have gorgeous furniture and possessions and look phenomenal in clothing that does not make you feel pain or discomfort when you wear or use them.

 I love these things.
 Are they necessary?
 No. Few things are.
-But they increase the quality of my life drastically.
+But they increase quality of my drastically.
+Tech can play a tremendous role in streamlining your life.

 ABUNDANCE AND SPACE

-Today, it’s all the rage to try to cram oneself into the tiniest and smallest living quarters possible.
+It’s beyond by comprehension but these days everyone wants to try to cram oneself into the tiniest and smallest living spaces possible.
 Why?
-It’s not even about what people can afford anymore, with the exception of New York and San Francisco, as there are almost always larger and equally comparable places to enjoy that afford you a great deal more space.
+Why are people so proud to say they can trap themselves in a shoebox?
+It’s not even about what people can afford anymore, with the exception of New York and San Francisco, it’s a choice for so many people.
 Animals have the whole world to move about freely in.
-Don’t you want to have a little bit of space to move around in, breathe and frankly think without feeling encroached upon by four walls?
+Don’t you want to have a little bit of space to breathe in, and frankly think without feeling trapped by four walls?
 Personally I do not want my bathroom within earshot of my bedroom and I don’t want my bedroom anywhere near my kitchen.
 Lately, I have seen 800, 600 and to my shock and amazement, 400 square foot residences, still renting in the thousands mind you, along with people eager to move in.
 I won’t do it.
 I need room to think an create.

 I find space creates a feeling of abundance which means a lack of scarcity.
 Lots of space, without a lot of possessions yields a very unique living experience.
 It actually gives you a playground, it gives you space to be creative.
-With an abundance of empty space, I don’t need to rent a studio space to do activities like Acro and dance.
-I don’t need to find a gym to workout in and I don’t need to worry about where people will sit if I have a few friends over.
-It is my strong belief that a feeling of spaciousness helps eliminate lack out of your life.
+With an abundance of empty space, I don’t need to rent a studio space to do activities like acrobatics and dance.
+I don’t need to find a gym to workout in and I don’t need to worry about where people will sit if I have a few friends over and if my sheets will smell like Italian food.
+It is my strong belief that a feeling of spaciousness helps eliminate lack out of your life and it can be done on a budget.

 This is a principle that I have used most of my life but has really come to light when training in Thai Massage.
 The idea is that while you are doing something like helping another, exercising, driving, massaging… to not put yourself in a position that compromises your own physical comfort in your body.
 The idea probably strikes most as selfish.
 When we give to someone, shouldn’t we sacrifice our own comfort, for the comfort of others?
 Shouldn’t we suffer, so that someone else can feel good?
 And in non life threatening situations, the answer is a resounding no!
-We are actually at our highest capacity to give when we are the most comfortable.
-I don’t know about you but when I see people who are really sick, weak, stressed or run down – they have very little to give.
-When I come across vital, healthy people who put their well being first, I am amazed at how inspired I am by their endless capacity to help.
+We are at our highest capacity to give when we are the most comfortable.
+I don’t know about you but when I see people who are really sick, weak, stressed or run down – they have very little to give and I certainly don’t want to imposition someone in that state to help me with anything.
+When I come across vital, healthy people who put their well being first, I am amazed at how inspired I am by our endless capacity to give and help.

 It’s a fine line to play between not inconveniencing oneself to help another which unattractive on all levels and not putting yourself in physically uncomfortable situations while helping or giving to someone else.
 This is very different than stepping outside your comfort zone or choosing to put yourself in an uncomfortable situation for personal growth.
 To keep it simple, I have discovered that when I feel good, I want others to feel good with me and am inspired to help.
 When I’m shining, and my body feels at its best, I want to inspire and share it with others.
 Try it out for yourself next time you can.
 You’ll feel a difference.

 How we dress has a measurable influence on our life and can influence how we feel.
 I understand fashion is not for everyone.
 But in my own life, even though I am confident on the inside, I have always appreciated the extra little pop or burst of confidence that comes from feeling like I look great in the clothes I’m wearing.
 Believe me, my heart is in the right place for those of you who dream of a world where the way we look doesn’t matter, and what we wear is irrelevant.
-I get it.
 At the same time, we are here on this planet and we do have to wear clothes.
-Why not make it fun?
-Why not make it exquisite?
-Sweats are great for sure, but I also recently discovered a pair of pants that allows me to actually do acrobatics and work out in them but I can dress them up as well and they look as though I’m wearing a pair of high-fashion Prada couture slacks!
+Why not make it fun or the best representation of how we feel about ourselves as opposed to… functional?
+Sweats are great for sure, but I also recently discovered a pair of pants that allows me to actually do acrobatics and work out in them but I can dress them up as well and they look as though I’m wearing a pair of Prada slacks!

 CLASS & CHARM